whymranderson/xelatex/GyroDocs/UpdateLog.rst

    the OpenGL animation module.

 2016/7/13
-   Major organization on program files.
+   Major rearrangement on program files.
 Remove all unnessesary.
 Move gyrodoc folder eslewhere.
+Major reorganization of the contents, e.g. the orders of the paragraphs, of pdf document material.

 2016/6/11
    Added two demo example with animations to GUI_v3 user interface as two